nicholsons/comp0034_week3_old/README.md

    changes once you close the session, however you can download a copy of your notebook before quitting binder and you can add that to your repo.
 There wasn't previously a facility to save back to GitHub though do check the Binder documentation as new features may have been added.

 2. `flask_app`

-   This contains a basic Flask web app that displays two of the charts created in the activities in the `plotly_express` directory, as well as charts created in matplotlib (covered in week 1).
-You will need to do something similar for coursework 1.
+   This contains a Flask web app that is similar to the template provided for courswork 1 in GitHub classroom.

    Ideally you should use an IDE such as PyCharm for this as it should provide better support for Flask.
 If you need an online IDE then [Pythonanywhere](https://help.pythonanywhere.com/pages/Flask/) allows Flask apps to be created and run online, however you will need to read their documentation as there are some minor differences in how you configure Flask to run online.

 ## Setting up your coding environment